Goals and targets FY26

-Here's what we want to achieve for Pou taiao over the short, medium and long-term.Goals and targets FY25
+Here's what we want to achieve for Pou taiao over the short, medium and long-term.Short term (1 April 2025 - 31 March 2026)

 - Customer decarbonisation - Measure our contribution to customer decarbonisation through: